codio-content/book-converter/tests/unit/cases/html.md

 ch_arch/tables/css_cheat

-**Figure 1.1**

- A few CSS constructs, including those explained in Screencast css-intro.
+**Figure 1.1:  A few CSS constructs, including those explained in Screencast css-intro.
 The top table shows some CSS *selectors*, which identify the elements to be styled; the bottom table shows a few of the many attributes, whose names are usually self-explanatory, and example values they can be assigned.
-Not all attributes are valid on all elements.
+Not all attributes are valid on all elements.**

 Using this new information, Figure fig:10k  expands steps 2 and 3 from the previous section's summary of how SaaS works.